Jaymo/Kagua-Android/README.md

 ![Kagua](http://i42.tinypic.com/313t72f.png) Kagua-Android
 ======================================================================================================
-Welcome to **"Kagua Repository"**
+Welcome to  the **"Kagua Repository"**
-An Online Kenyan Tv show and Local Movie listing App.
+The app ia an Online Kenyan Tv show and Local Movie listing App.
 Summited to Safaricom App Whiz and shortlisted in the Semifinalist Round

-The app features,once complete, will feature Movies ,Episodes and allow you to favourite each of them
+The app features,once complete, include: Movies listings,Episodes listings and allow you to favourite each of them.Schedule alerts based on upcoming episodes.Details on shows and movies including number of episodes,synopsis etc

 ##Libraries used in this project